 We’re going to start by talking about why it’s so damn hard to open accounts for foreigners in the first place.

 Why is it so Difficult to Open a Singapore Bank Account?

 Singapore is picky.
 Maybe even the pickiest banking jurisdictions in the world.
 And it’s for the simple reason that they can afford to be.

 Singaporean banks already have their choice of wealthy, cash-rich clients.
 On top of that, 25% of the country’s population are millionaires.
 And its status as a global financial hub means that multinationals and the world’s ultra-rich already flock here.

-Below, we break down a few of the reasons why Singapore is such a difficult country to open accounts in as a non-residents:
+For now, let’s break down a few of the reasons why Singapore is such a difficult country to open accounts in as a foreign non-resident:

-If you want an account with a Singapore bank you need to be an attractive, profitable customer.
+If you want a bank account with a Singapore bank you need to be an attractive, profitable customer.

 Remember, Singapore isn’t some Eastern European nation.
-Banks here aren’t looking to bolster up their balance sheets with small, non-resident accounts.
+So, banks here aren’t looking to bolster up their balance sheets with small, non-resident accounts.
 Singaporean residents are wealthy and so is the surrounding region.
 So, they don’t need (or want) to accept every non-resident with $8,000 that knocks on their door.